geronimo-iia/restexpress/README.md

 * refactor SerializationProcessor in order to deal only with media type
 * user format enumeration to resolve to a mime type
 * refactor Request Handler
+* add priority on Plugin, in order to manage their order on initialization

 Release 0.10.3 - 27 May 2014